GerardoAP22/Memory-card-game/README.md

  - once the reset is clicked it turna the cards over.

  ## frequent commits

+ ### Commits on May 12, 2023

+- README ready mvp met, some strech goals met

 ### Commits on May 11, 2023

 - mvps met added sounds to first and second click with a victory sound;